 Standing diagnostic arthroscopy with the NeedleView Arthroscope Suite does have some limitations, however, in that the size of the scope allows for only certain therapeutic interventions, and there is the potential for additional procedures (for example, when standing diagnostic arthroscopy indicates a definitive need for a more invasive surgery).

 In a seminal peer-reviewed study1 published in 2014, researchers confirmed:

 - The 18-gauge NeedleView arthroscope can be used to perform complete diagnostic examination of the three compartments of the stifle joint in standing horses.

 - In areas of the joint where space was limited, the small diameter of the scope was an advantage despite the smaller field of view.

-One of the study’s lead authors (David Frisbie, DVM, PhD, MS, DACVS, DACVSMR, Professor of Equine Surgery, Colorado State University, Fort Collins, CO) has successfully used the NeedleView arthroscope to diagnose injuries in more than 100 stifles, including:
+Since publication, one of the study’s lead authors (David Frisbie, DVM, PhD, MS, DACVS, DACVSMR, Professor of Equine Surgery, Colorado State University, Fort Collins, CO) has successfully used the needleoscopy modality and NeedleView arthroscope to diagnose injuries in hundreds of stifles, including:

 - Meniscal tears and lesions

 Needleoscopy can also be used to confirm the presence of a lesion identified by either x-rays or ultrasound and confirm that no additional lesions are present.